 Textile, Rivers, ca. 1972

 This is a textile.
 It was designed by Gretl Wollner and Leo Wollner and produced by Knoll Textiles and printed by Pausa AG.
 It is dated ca. 1972 and we acquired it in 2011.
-Its medium is cotton.
+Its medium is cotton and its technique is screen printed on supplementary warp pile (velvet).
 It is a part of the Textiles department.

 Gretl and Leo Wollner met and married in the late 1940s while studying textile design under Eduard Josef Wimmer-Wisgrill, founder of the fashion division of the Wiener Werkstätte.
 Leo later worked for architect Josef Hoffmann.
 Through the 1950s, the couple became known for their work with Pausa AG, a German printer known for innovative, high quality designs.